What you need to know about mental health treatment and private health insurance.

 If you have been treated for a mental health problem and are looking for insurance, the following tips can help you find the right cover for your needs:

-- Find out the insurer’s stance on mental illness; how they define it, what is included and excluded in their policy and whether you will need to pay an additional premium to obtain cover.
+- Find out the fund’s stance on mental illness; how they define it, what is included and excluded in their policy and whether you will need to pay an additional premium to obtain cover.

 - Read the Product Disclosure Statement (PDS) carefully, as the devil is in the detail.
 Make sure the cover you need is clearly stated in writing before purchasing a policy.